solana-foundation/solana-improvement-documents/proposals/0085-additional-fee-collector-constraints.md

 ## Summary

-Burns fees if they would otherwise be collected into an account that violates one of the following constraints:
+Every validator defines a node id which is also used as the validator's fee-collector account for collecting earned protocol fees.
+After implementing this proposal, validator implementations will burn fees if they would otherwise be distributed into a fee-collector account that violates one of the following
+constraints:

 1. Must be a system owned account
 2. Must be rent-exempt

-This applies to both transaction fees and rent fees.
-Note that the "rent-exempt" constraint was already added for rent fee collection in [Feature 30151](https://github.com/solana-labs/solana/issues/30151).
+These constraints apply to both transaction fees and rent fees.
+Note that the rent-exempt constraint was already added for rent fee collection in [Feature 30151](https://github.com/solana-labs/solana/issues/30151).

 ## Motivation

-1. Fee distribution occurs outside of the transaction runtime because the Solana protocol mandates that fees are distributed to "fee collector" accounts at the end of each block.
-By restricting fee collector accounts to be system owned, the number of account modification edge cases as well as protocol complexity are both reduced.
+1. Fee distribution occurs outside of the transaction runtime because the Solana protocol mandates that fees are distributed to "fee-collector" accounts at the end of each block.
+By restricting fee-collector accounts to be system owned, the number of account modification edge cases as well as protocol complexity are both reduced.
 2. Prevent new rent-paying accounts from being created since rent collection is planned to be disabled in SIMD-0084.